Frequently Asked Questions

 Q. What are the transfer policies between Great Hearts Online and a Great Hearts brick-and-mortar academy?

 If a student transfers to Great Hearts Online from a Great Hearts brick-and-mortar academy, that student loses her/his seat at the brick-and-mortar academy.
 The same is true for a student transferring from Great HEarts Online to a Great Hearts brick-and-mortar academy.
 Students who have attended a Great Hearts academy (online or brick-and-mortar) for one year may use a transfer priority.
 While a transfer priority does not guarantee enrollment at the school of choice, it does prioritize the student on the waitlist.

 Q. What kind of Exceptional Student Services (ESS) will be provided and how will they be delivered?

 As with all Great Hearts schools, we support the needs of our students.
 We have a strong Special Education team, provide services as indicated in the IEPs, serve students with Dyslexia and our English Language learners.
 It is our goal to provide this robust Liberal Arts education to all who come and we want to help our scholars grow, by providing the support they need.

 Q. What do future years look like for Great Hearts Online?

-Great Hearts Online will focus on building and sustaining a best-in-class K-8 online academy.
-At the same time, we will be investing in the design of a superb classical online high school which will be launched during the 2024-2025 school year at the latest but potentially sooner.
-We will work with our 8th grade graduates to find quality online options, or support parents in pursuing Great Hearts brick-and-mortar 9th grade opportunities.
+Great Hearts Online is focused on building and sustaining a best-in-class K-8 online academy.
+At the same time, we are investing in the design of a superb classical online high school which will be launched during the 2023-2024 school year.

 Q. What if I want my student to matriculate into a GH Online high school?